 Under the California Family Rights Act of 1993 (CFRA), if you have more than 12 months of service with us and have worked at least 1,250 hours in the 12-month period before the date you want to begin your leave, you may have a right to an unpaid family care or medical leave (CFRA leave).
 This leave may be up to 12 workweeks in a 12-month period for the birth, adoption, or foster care placement of your child or for your own serious health condition or that of your child, parent or spouse.
+While the law provides only unpaid leave, employees may choose or employees may require use of accrued paid leave while taking CFRA leave.

 Even if you are not eligible for CFRA leave, if you are disabled by pregnancy, childbirth or a related medical conditions, you are entitled to take a pregnancy disability leave of up to four months, depending on your period(s) of actual disability.
 If you are CFRA-eligible, you have certain rights to take BOTH a pregnancy disability leave and a CFRA leave for reason of the birth of your child.
-Both leaves contain a guarantee of reinstatement-for pregnancy disability it is to the same position-at the end of the leave, subject to any defense allowed under the law.
+Both leaves contain a guarantee of reinstatement-for pregnancy disability it is to the same position or and for CFRA it is to the same or a comparable position-at the end of the leave, subject to any defense allowed under the law.